hi-manshu/Charty/docs/GAUGECHART.md

 - Properties of `GaugeChartConfig`:
   - `placeHolderColor`: `Color` - Color of the background arc of the chart.
 Default is `Color.LightGray`.
   - `primaryColor`: `Color` - Color of the primary arc indicating the current value.
 Default is `Color.Blue`.
+  - `textColor`: `Color` - Color of the primary text indicating the current value.
   - `showNeedle`: `Boolean` - Specifies whether to show the needle indicating the current value.
+Default is `true`.
+  - `showText`: `Boolean` - Specifies whether to show the text of the current value.
 Default is `true`.
   - `showIndicator`: `Boolean` - Specifies whether to show the minute hour dividers.
 Default is `true`.
   - `indicatorColor`: `Color` - Color of the minute hour dividers.
 Default is `Color.Red`.
   - `indicatorWidth`: `Dp` - Width of the minute hour dividers.
 Default is `2.dp`.